-- .1 ensure that you have insurance (taking into account the nature of your practice) which covers all the legal services you supply to the public; and - .2 if you are a BSB authorised person or BSB authorised body or a manager of a BSB authorised body, then in the event that the Bar Standards Board, by any notice it may from time to time issue under this Rule C76, stipulates a minimum level of insurance and/or minimum terms for the insurance which must be taken out by BSB authorised persons, you must ensure that you have or put in place within the time specified in such notice, insurance meeting such requirements as apply to you. - rC77 Where you are acting as a self-employed barrister, you must be a member of BMIF, unless: - .1 you are a pupil who is covered by his pupil supervisor's insurance; or - .2 you were called to the Bar under Rule Q94, in which case you must either be insured with BMIF or be covered by insurance against claims for professional negligence arising out of the supply of your services in England and Wales in such amount and on such terms as are currently required by the Bar Standards Board, and have delivered to the Bar Standards Board a copy of the current insurance policy, or the current certificate of insurance, issued by the insurer. - rC78 If you are a member of BMIF, you must: - .1 pay promptly the insurance premium required by BMIF; and - .2 supply promptly such information as BMIF may from time to time require pursuant to its rules.
+- .1 ensure that you have adequate insurance (taking into account the nature of your practice) which covers all the legal services you supply to the public; and - .2 if you are a BSB authorised person or a manager of a BSB authorised body, then in the event that the Bar Standards Board, by any notice it may from time to time issue under this Rule C76, stipulates a minimum level of insurance and/or minimum terms for the insurance which must be taken out by BSB authorised persons, you must ensure that you have or put in place within the time specified in such notice, insurance meeting such requirements as apply to you. - rC77 Where you are acting as a self-employed barrister, you must be a member of BMIF, unless: - you are a pupil who is covered by his pupil supervisor's insurance; or - 2 you were called to the Bar under Rule Q9498, in which case you must either be insured with BMIF or be covered by insurance against claims for professional negligence arising out of the supply of your services in England and Wales in such amount and on such terms as are currently required by the Bar Standards Board, and have delivered to the Bar Standards Board a copy of the current insurance policy, or the current certificate of insurance, issued by the insurer.

+- .1 pay promptly the insurance premium required by BMIF; and - .2 supply promptly such information as BMIF may from time to time require pursuant to its rules.